eessaarrtt/Dataset-Creation-tool-for-LoRA-training/README_EN.md

 If you want to run parts of the script interactively:
 1. Install Jupyter: `pip install jupyter`
 2. Create a notebook: `jupyter notebook`
-3. Import and use functions from `dataset_creation.py`
+3. Import and use functions from modules in the `src/` folder

 ---